Evanston, Illinois: Library

+The Evanston Public Library was established in 1873, and has a satellite branch at the Robert Crown Community Center.
+The North and South Branches of the Evanston Library were closed in 2021.

-Government and politics
+Government

 The City of Evanston became sister cities with the Dnieprovsky District of the City of Kyiv, Ukraine in 1988, and sister cities with Belize City, Belize in 1992.

 Evanston has a council-manager system of government and is divided into nine wards, each of which is represented by an Alderman, or member of the Evanston City Council.

 Evanston was heavily Republican in voter identification from the time of the Civil War up to the 1960s.
 Richard Nixon carried it in the 1968 presidential election.
 The city began trending Democratic in the 1960s, though it never elected a Democratic mayor until 1993.

-Mayors

-Recent election results

 In the 2012 presidential election, Democratic incumbent Barack Obama won 85% of Evanston's vote, compared to 13% for Republican challenger Mitt Romney.
 In the 2016 Democratic primary, Hillary Clinton received 54% of the votes of Evanston Democrats to Bernie Sanders' 45%.
 During that year's general election, Clinton won 87% of the vote in Evanston, while Republican Donald Trump received just 7%.
 Evanston's turnout for presidential elections has grown steadily since 2004, with 80% of registered voters voting in the 2016 general election.

-In the 2020 presidential election Democrat Joe Biden received 90% of the vote while Republican Donald Trump received only 7%.
+In the 2020 presidential election, Democrat Joe Biden received 90% of the vote, while Republican Donald Trump received only 7%.